A program helping communities lead their own climate resilience journey, with expert tools and support.

 Diana Maneta, Missoula County’s Energy Conservation and Sustainability Coordinator

 “The Climate Ready Communities program has been an excellent tool for Corinth.
 It provides clear steps and expert guidance.
 The backing of the Geos Institute provides credibility and helps to build momentum for our resilience planning.
-Our participation in the Climate Ready Communities pilot has put us much further along in the climate resilience planning process than I believe we otherwise would be.”
+Our participation in Climate Ready Communities has put us much further along in the climate resilience planning process than I believe we otherwise would be.”

 Patrick Hubbard, Development Coordinator for the City of Corinth, TX